 L.K.
-Comstock worked with equipment and technology providers Alcatel and Safetran to replace the existing and limited relay-based Bergen Street interlocking with NCYT’s first vital microprocessor-based interlocking.
+Comstock worked with equipment and technology providers Alcatel and Safetran to replace the existing and limited relay-based Bergen Street interlocking with the first vital microprocessor-based interlocking for the New York City Transit Authority (NYCT).

 As the first SSI installation on the New York metro network, the Bergen Street project established key requirements for future SSI installations.
 The project was completed in November of 2006.